vedi/cocos2dx-store/README.md

 *If you want to develop with sources, refer to the "Working with Sources" section below.*

-<div class="info-box">If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
-Make sure the version you clone is supported by SOOMLA's cocos2dx-store (the tag is the version).</div>
+> If you didn't already, clone the Cocos2d-x framework from [here](https://github.com/cocos2d/cocos2d-x), or download it from the [Cocos2d-x website](http://www.cocos2d-x.org/download).
+Make sure the version you clone is supported by SOOMLA's cocos2dx-store (the tag is the version).

 1. Clone [soomla-cocos2dx-core](https://github.com/soomla/soomla-cocos2dx-core) and cocos2dx-store into the `extensions` folder located at the root of your Cocos2d-x framework.